-A federal grant for students with exceptional financial need and low family contribution (priority given to zero (0) EFC's).
+Federal Supplemental Educational Opportunity Grant (FSEOG) A federal grant for students with exceptional financial need and low family contribution (priority given to full PELL students).
 To apply the student must complete the FAFSA.
 Funds are limited and awarded on an availability basis.
 Priority deadline is November 1.